schematra/schematra/docs/docs.md

 ## What is Schematra?

 Schematra is a lightweight, expressive web framework for CHICKEN Scheme inspired by Sinatra.
-It brings the elegance of Lisp to web development with a focus on simplicity and developer productivity.
+Express HTML as data with Chiccup, build components that compose naturally, and create powerful middleware with simple functions.

 ### Key Features

-- **Minimal boilerplate** - Get a web server running with just a few lines of code
+- **Minimal boilerplate** - Get a web app running with just a few lines of code
-- **Chiccup templating** - Write HTML using Lisp syntax with built-in CSS class support
+- **Chiccup HTML generation** - S-expressions for HTML with syntactic sugar - your HTML structure mirrors your data structure
 - **Flexible routing** - Sinatra-style route definitions with URL parameters
 - **Built-in sessions** - Cookie-based session management out of the box
 - **Middleware support** - Extensible request/response processing pipeline
 - **Static file serving** - Serve CSS, JavaScript, and assets effortlessly
+- **Compile to a binary** - Because Schematra runs on CHICKEN, you can create a static or dynamically linked binary that makes distribution & release a breeze.

 ### Who is it for?